dislux-hapfyl/pynksh/README.md

 A different way to manipulate text using Tkinter, Python and Shell together.

-basicly shell functions that wrap python syntax as a small tool to write less but more python
+basicaly shell functions that wrap python syntax as a small tool to write less but more python

 the IDE is a shell function builder because it sources the shell functions before running the commands using subprocess.